-Because most decide to buy their own tickets (rather than one person getting a bunch and being reimbursed), it takes another 15 minutes before we finally are on our way to the CBS.
+Next, we spend five minutes discussing how to buy the tickets for the lightrail to take us to the central bus station.
+If you’re doing this tour I recommend you simply buy your ticket in advance (possible at all lightrail stations).
+Because most decide to buy their own tickets (rather than one person getting a bunch and being reimbursed), it takes 15 minutes before we finally are on our way to the bus station.

-We pay our NIS8.10 (about €2) fare directly to the driver, and at 9:30 am we’re setting off, sharing the bus mainly with soldiers and a few older Orthodox Jewish men with the distinctive payot side curls.
+We pay our NIS8.10 fare directly to the driver, and at 9:30 am we’re setting off, sharing the bus mainly with soldiers and a few older Orthodox Jewish men with the distinctive payot side curls.

 One of the windows is cracked with uncanny signs that it has been hit by a bullet.
 But there are no holes in it.
 When a rock hits the window less than a meter from my head, it merely shaves off a little bit of glass.
 I am strangely unfazed by this.
 The German girl next to me is more nervous.
-It’s her first time outside Europe, and her stay in Israel started with a 6-hour interrogation at Tel-Aviv airport.
+It’s her first time outside Europe and her stay in Israel started with a 6-hour interrogation at Tel-Aviv airport.

 The drive to the Jewish Settlers’ Visitor Center in Beit Hadassah takes more than one and a half hours.
 We’re a fair bit behind in our schedule.